Strawberries and cream summer time smoothie... try saying that five times fast!

 - PROTEIN: such as plain Greek or Skyr yogurt, whey protein, collagen protein

-- HEALTHY FATS such as avocado or nut butter
+- FATS such as frozen avocado, chia seed or flax seed, hemp hearts, or nut butter

 Customize your smoothie based on your individual calorie or macronutrient needs and flavour preferences.
 Try a smoothie as a meal or snack to refuel after a bout of intense activity or as a breakfast that powers you through the morning.